World Women's Snooker: World Ladies Billiards and Snooker (WLBS), 2015–2018

 The WLBSA was restructured as a subsidiary of the World Professional Billiards and Snooker Association in 2015, and became a full member of the World Snooker Federation in 2017.
 It was known as World Ladies Billiards and Snooker from July 2015 to November 2018.

 World Women’s Snooker, 2018–present

 In November 2018 the WLBSA was renamed as World Women's Snooker, and is responsible for women's snooker and billiards and the women's ranking list.

+World Women's Snooker Tour

+Since the 2020s, the WWS has set up a formal tournament structure for its events and introduced rankings to the women's snooker.
+As of 2025, a typical WWS Tour season are consisted of as follows: